 Finally, besides the capacity of the backpack, there is also the size of the adjustable straps system.
 Generally, producers offer two sizes: S/M for ladies and M/L, the standard size for guys and tall ladies.
 Short guys or with a shorter torso can use the S/M size.

 The majority of backpacks that we view cost between 100€ and 200€.
-The price depends on the type of the bag and the size.
+The price depends on the type of bag and size.
 For around 150€ you can find a backpack from a good brand like Osprey, Thule and North Face.

 When we choose the right backpack, we had written a checklist of essentials characteristics and a list of stuff that we need to carry.
 That helps you focus on a more specific range of size and price.
-We decide to search for 55 litres and 80 litres because this sizes of backpacks are the best for us since it’s big enough to carry all our stuff and comfortable for our height.
+We decide to search for 55 litres and 80 litres because these sizes of backpacks are the best for us since it’s big enough to carry all our stuff and comfortable for our height.
 Since we travel as a couple we can divide things between bags so they can fit better and don’t overweight the backpacks.

 I had chosen an Osprey Farpoint 80, this bag is big but I need to carry a lot of equipment for photography and filmmaking.
 She opted for an Osprey Farpoint 55 that is smaller and fits perfect for her height.
 The Farpoint 55 has a detachable daypack that is awesome.
 You can carry electronics, documents, bottles of water and all the stuff that you need when you are on the plane or in daily activities.
 Since we are only preparing our first trip, forward we will have a full review of our backpacks.
 Stay tuned by subscribing our newsletter.